upbound/docs/content/core-concepts/projects.md

 description: "The basic concepts to help you on your Upbound journey"
 ---

+Control plane projects are source-level representations of your control plane.
 A control plane project is any folder that contains an `upbound.yaml` project file.
 At runtime, the nearest parent folder containing an `upbound.yaml` file determines the current project.
 Projects are created with the [up project init]() command.
 A control plane project houses the definition of your control plane.

 ## The project file (upbound.yaml)